RPI Football FAQLast updated May 19, 2019

 1.10 What is the RPI mascot?There is no current school-wide mascot.

 1.11 What was the former school mascot?The Red Hawk, a bird, was introduced in 1995 but dropped in 2009 after it failed to gain support from the students and fans.
-Prior to that, the Swarm, a bee-like creature that first appeared in the early 1980's.
+Prior to that, the Swarm, a bee-like creature that first appeared in the early 1980s.
 Its use was discontinued in 1992.
-It still has large sentimental support.
+It still has sentimental support.

 2.0 What is the RPI's home field?The East Campus Stadium, finished in 2009, is the Engineers' home field.
 It is located behind the Houston Field House on the east edge of campus.
 It seats 5,000+ and has a FieldTurf field.

 2.1 Who is the head coach?Ralph Isernia, a 1991 graduate of Davidson College, was named the head coach on March 9, 2013.
-He has a 26-17 record in four seasons with the team.
+He has a 34-20 record in five seasons with the team.